excid3/cfps/2020-railsconf.md

 ActionText is a core feature of Rails that launched without much fanfare and I want to give this talk to bring more attention to it.
 I'd venture to guess 80% or more of Rails devs have wanted to implement a nice, rich text field in their applications and don't realize they can now do this with a core Rails feature.

 I'd say I'm uniquely qualified to give this talk because I spent several weeks after ActionText was released learning how it works and talking with George on the Rails core team to learn how to implement custom attachments.
 I have covered it in a screencast and left notes in the GitHub issues to help anyone interested in using ActionText more.
 I also added the rich_text field generator to the Rails scaffold generator to make it easier to use this feature and plan on contributing these notes to the Rails guides.

+**Bio**
+Chris is the founder of GoRails, host of the Remote Ruby podcast, and creator of Jumpstart and Hatchbox.io.
+He loves building tools to make developers' lives easier and helping people learn to code.